Karen Kleiman MSW, LCSW

 Posted Dec 11, 2014

-Due to the extremely high degree of distress associated with scary thoughts, it’s hard for many women to do know how to get some relief.
+Due to the extremely high degree of distress associated with scary thoughts, it’s hard for many women to know how to get some relief.

 Start with these eight principles:

 - Denying the feelings and thoughts will not make them go away.

 - Panicking will make it worse.

 - Enhancing awareness might feel counterintuitive, but it is meaningful.

 - Letting others know can ease the burden.

 What Won’t Help